 Amazon Prime has six months free and then half price for college students.
 Also, households on government assistance may qualify for a half price deal.
 Here are the details on these Amazon Prime discounts.

 Note: Senior Daily is an Amazon Associate and earns a commission from qualifying purchases.

 Amazon Deal for College Students

 The regular price for Amazon Prime – which includes Amazon Prime Video – is $14.99 a month or $139 for a year.

-If you are a student, you can get a free six-month trial, then pay just $6.49 a month afterwards.
+If you are a college student, you can get a free six-month trial, then pay just $7.49 a month afterwards.
 To sign up visit:

-If you receive EBT or Medicaid, you can get a one-month free trial, then pay just $5.99 a month afterwards.
-Or get a full year for $59.
+If you receive EBT or Medicaid, you can get a one-month free trial, then pay just $6.99 a month afterwards.
 To sign up visit:

-Amazon Prime is a paid subscription service offered by Amazon that gives users access to services that would otherwise be unavailable, or cost extra, to the typical Amazon customer.
-This includes free same, one or two-day delivery (depending on the address), streaming music and video, and other benefits.
-In January 2020, Amazon reported that Prime had more than 150 million subscribers worldwide.
+Amazon Prime is a paid subscription service that gives users access to free same, one or two-day delivery, streaming music and video, and other benefits.
+There are more than 150 million Amazon Prime subscribers.